tgk/tgk.github.com/_posts/2014-02-02-sending-events-from-an-arduino-to-riemann.md

 ## Conclusion

-In this post I've demonstrated how we can send events from a very simple platform, the Arduino, to Riemann without relying on a Riemann library on the platform from which the events originate.
+In this post I've demonstrated how to send events from a very simple platform, the Arduino, to Riemann without relying on a Riemann library on the platform from which the events originate.